kriyeng/coding-and-more-blog/readme.md

 [![MIT License][license-image]][license-url]

+# About coding-and-more-blog
+This project is a blog engine adapted to my needs to run my own blog online.
+It's based on [Total.js Framework]https://www.totaljs.com/ using the [blog Engine]https://github.com/totaljs/blogengine

 # The Blog

 As a coder for more than 15 years I think it's time to start overcoming my impostor syndrome!
 This is the first reason to start this journey.